 Examines the total process of socialization and the effects of cultural determinants on human development and learning.
 Considers the school as an agent of socialization.
 Change agent role of school personnel is explored.

 Note: If you already have earned a master degree and wish to complete a second masters degree, please consult with your cohort coordinator to determine which courses you wish to substitute for the 9 units of core required courses you may have already have taken (if your first masters was earned at CSUDH).
 For example, NCR 543, 3 units, entitled, "Reducing School Violence Through Conflict Resolution" offered in the Negotiation, Conflict Resolution and Peacebuilding Program, could be one possibility.
 This course is offered through Extended Education and is on-line.
 Your cohort coordinator can waive the prerequisites listed in the university catalog.

 Core courses may be taken in the sequence decided upon by the candidate and cohort coordinator.
 The core classes are not part of the SLP cohort.
 Core courses are taught in a traditional structure of 18 week semester courses.
 Example of options for registration are:

 Option 1: Three semesters

-Take all three core classes together and take them during fall semester after completing the EAD cohort in the spring OR
+Take all three core classes together and take them during fall semester after completing the SLP cohort in the spring OR